sdziallas/comp55/docs/labs/67-Sequence.md

 [awesome options in the PlahtUML docs](https://plantuml.com/sequence-diagram).
 We won't cover them here,
-but the most popular for sequence diagrams is to group certain calls from clases with one another using alt or else.
+but the most popular for sequence diagrams is to group certain calls from classes with one another using alt or else.
 **Search the documentation in plantUML to learn how to write this**.
 Having an ```alt``` or ```else``` as an alternate path is sometimes convenient for thinking about some alternate path